manishk-leo/Supermarket-Data-Analysis-SQL-PROJECT/README.md

 Customer_Name_ (VARCHAR) - Name of the Customer
 3. TABLE- returns
-Order_ID (VARCHAR) - Primary key of the order returned Returned (VARCHAR) - If the order was returned or no
+Order_ID (VARCHAR) - Primary key of the order returned Returned (VARCHAR) - If the order was returned or not.